chicletemkt/briareus/README.md

 # What is this name anyways?

-Briareus is the name of a (mithological greek monster)[https://en.wikipedia.org/wiki/Hecatoncheires], with three hundred hands.
+Briareus is the name of a [mithological greek monster](https://en.wikipedia.org/wiki/Hecatoncheires), with three hundred hands.
 We have choosed this name for the project since it stands unique and, also, have the idea of being an extra "hand" helping on your projects.

 # License

-This project is presented under the (MIT License)[LICENSE].
+This project is presented under the [MIT License](LICENSE).